-The SHPO will provide the project sign image and language.
-The sign shall be obtained and installed by the grant recipient.
+The SHPO will provide the digital project sign image and language.
+The sign shall be manufactured and installed by the grant recipient.
 The cost of the sign is an allowable project expense and should be included in the budget.
-The sign should be a minimum of $4' \times 6'$ and be in a publicly accessible location.
-SHPO will provide the QR code graphic for your particular sign.
+The sign should be a minimum of 4' x 6' and be in a publicly accessible location.